hiim-hr/suMRak/README.md

 ------------------------------------------------------------------------

-BrukKit is a MATLAB application created with the sole purpose of simplifying pre-clinical MRI data processing.
+suMRak is a MATLAB application created with the sole purpose of simplifying pre-clinical MRI data processing.

 ------------------------------------------------------------------------